-CULINARY CAPITALS: EATING OUT IN REYKJAVIK, ICELAND
+CULINARY CAPITALS: A GUIDE TO EATING OUT IN REYKJAVIK, ICELAND

-WORDS: ROSIE ROMANCE
+WORDS: ROSIE ROMAN

 "Blind is a bookless man." - Icelandic Proverb